Heapy/awesome-kotlin/README.md

 * [dkandalov/kotlin-99](https://github.com/dkandalov/kotlin-99) - Solve 99 problems with Kotlin!
 * [dkandalov/rosettacode-kotlin](https://github.com/dkandalov/rosettacode-kotlin) - Repository with source code from [RosettaCode](http://rosettacode.org/)
 * [sanity/pairAdjacentViolators](https://github.com/sanity/pairAdjacentViolators) - A Kotlin implementation of the Pair Adjacent Violators algorithm for isotonic regression.
+* [vicboma1/Kotlin-Koans](https://github.com/vicboma1/Kotlin-Koans) - These are the simple solutions of the kotlin koans online with intellij project
+* [vicboma1/GettingStartedKotlin](https://github.com/vicboma1/GettingStartedKotlin) - Learn the basics of getting started with kotlin
+* [vicboma1/Kotlin-Examples-Problems](https://github.com/vicboma1/Kotlin-Examples-Problems) - These are the simple solutions of the kotlin example problems online

 ### <a name="projects-idea-plugins"></a>Idea Plugins <sup>[Back ⇈](#projects-idea-plugins-subcategory)</sup>
 * [Vektah/CodeGlance](https://github.com/Vektah/CodeGlance) - Intelij IDEA plugin for displaying a code mini-map similar to the one found in Sublime.